drawwithcode/2019-group-03-1/README.md

 3. Show a timer in the mobile game screen that allows the gamer to understand how long he has to wait before tapping again.

 ###### ARCADE STYLE GRAPHICS
-Everything aims to the facility of the gameplay, that has to be intuitive and really easy to follow, in order to make a lot of people play toghether without impediments.
+Everything aims to the facility of the gameplay, that has to be intuitive and really easy to follow, in order to make a lot of people play together without impediments.
 This includes the stylistic choice of an arcade game, very easy to follow and with graphics that allows you to play it even in a distracted way.

 <p align="center">
     <img src="images-readme/arcade.gif" width="400">